kannika-io/armory-examples/README.md

-# armory-examples
+# Kannika Armory Examples
-A collection of examples for Kannika Armory https://kannika.io
+A collection of examples for Kannika Armory.